Client contracts implementation logic

 addTrustedAddresses(uint64[] _chainId, uint[] _trusterAddress)

-For EVM: _initAsterizmTransfer(uint64 _dstChainId, bytes _payload)
+For EVM: _initAsterizmTransferEvent(uint64 _dstChainId, bytes _payload)

-For TVM: _initAsterizmTransfer(uint64 _dstChainId, TvmCell _payload)
+For TVM and TON: _initAsterizmTransferEvent(uint64 _dstChainId, TvmCell _payload)

 Examples of transfer initialization:

-You need to implement _asterizmReceive() method to receive and execute data in the destination network.
-This method accepts one _dto parameter type ClAsterizmReceiveRequestDto, which contains all transfer data.
+method to receive and execute data in the destination network.

-To retrieve the transferred instructions, the _dto.payload parameter must be decoded into the originally transferred data type, for example using the abi.decode()method.
+parameter must be decoded into the originally transferred data type, for example using the abi.decode()

 IMPORTANT!